medik8s/node-healthcheck-operator/docs/README.md

 ### RBAC rules aggregation

-Each provider must label it's rules with `rbac.ext-remediation/aggregate-to-ext-remediation: true` so the controller will aggreate its rules and will have the proper permission to create/delete external remediation objects each
+Each provider must label it's rules with `rbac.ext-remediation/aggregate-to-ext-remediation: true` so the controller will aggreate its rules and will have the proper permission to create/delete external remediation objects.

 [operator hub]: https://operatorhub.io/operator/node-healthcheck-operator
 [poison-pill]: https://github.com/medik8s/poison-pill